 Board of Governors spokeswoman resigns

-Layman, who formerly owned her own communications firm, is returning to the private sector after 22 years working in government communications.
-She is joining the Tallahassee-based MedAffinity health technology company while doing other consulting work.
+Layman, who in the past 22 years has worked in all three branches of government and who previously owned her own communications firm, is returning to the private sector.
+She is joining the Tallahassee-based MedAffinity health technology company as a shareholder while doing other consulting work.

 Her last day is Friday.

 In a resignation letter (attached), she thanked state university system chancellor Frank Brogan for "the opportunity to work the past two years with committed university leaders, students, researchers, innovators and indefatigable journalists."

 "This exciting era has been a true privilege to be a small part of," Layman wrote, "especially for someone who has lived in Florida her whole life and is a 'product' of the system."
 Layman attended the University of Florida.